tonethar/IGM-330-Fall-2018/exams/sample-midterm-exam.md

 Note: Some of these JavaScript concepts are reviewed in the IGME-230 JavaScript Web App notes: https://github.com/tonethar/IGME-230-GDD-Spring-2018/blob/master/notes/web-apps-0.md

+1. See IGME-230 sample questions [here - Section III-B and onward](https://github.com/tonethar/IGME-230-GDD-2018-Spring/blob/master/notes/final-exam-review.md)

-1. The following code throws the error **`Uncaught TypeError: Cannot set property 'innerHTML' of null.`** Why does this error occur and how do you fix it?
+2. The following code throws the error **`Uncaught TypeError: Cannot set property 'innerHTML' of null.`** Why does this error occur and how do you fix it?

 ```html
 <!DOCTYPE html>